-If a household member ceases to reside in the unit, the family must inform the PHA within 10 business days.
+If a household member ceases to reside in the unit, the family must inform the HCHA within 10 business days.
 This requirement also applies to a family member who has been considered temporarily absent at the point that the family concludes the individual is permanently absent.
-If a live-in aide, foster child, or foster adult ceases to reside in the unit, the family must inform the PHA within 10 business days.